Eurasian Beef Smore is a delicious, hearty beef stew with Asian and European flavours. It’s one of my favourite

 Eurasian, as its name implies, is a mix of European and Asian.
 Generally speaking, in Singapore and Malaysia, Eurasian food is a mix of Asian food with a strong Portuguese influence, although the term Eurasian was initially coined for Anglo Indians in the time of the British Raj in India.

-Click here to read more about the Eurasians, as well as the other ethnic mixes that make up the populations of Singapore and Malaysia
+Click here (or the image below) to read more about the Eurasians, as well as the other ethnic mixes that make up the populations of Singapore and Malaysia

 Eurasian Beef Stew